- Education and Science»

 Attaining economic growth and development and maintaining its stability are the two main aims of any economy.
 Economic stability can be achieved only by eliminating the barriers of growth.
 Public expenditure has a big deal in bringing economic stability.
 Therefore, sustainability is the most noted point.
 Simply, economic stability is a condition of an economy where there is no inflation, deflation, unemployment, flexible exchange rate etc.

 Public expenditure has playing an unavoidable role in the present economic systems.
-Now, it using as a best tool for bring the economic stability, achieving economic growth, reducing unemployment, inequality etc. In short, public expenditure creates a wide and numerous effects in an economy in its various components like production, distribution, utilization of resources and so on.
+Now, it using as a best tool to bring the economic stability, achieving economic growth, reducing unemployment, inequality etc. In short, public expenditure creates a wide and numerous effects in an economy in its various components like production, distribution, utilization of resources and so on.